scaffold-eth/se-2-challenges/README.md

 ### ⚔️ Side Quests

 - [ ] Should we disable the `owner` withdraw to keep liquidity in the `Vendor`?
 - [ ] It would be a good idea to display Sell Token Events.
-Create the `event` and `emit` it in your `Vendor.sol` and look at `buyTokensEvents` in your `App.tsx` for an example of how to update your frontend.
+Create the `event` and `emit` it in your `Vendor.sol` and look at `buyTokensEvents` in your `packages/nextjs/pages/token-vendor.tsx` for an example of how to update your frontend.

 ### ⚠️ Test it!